 Preparing for your appointment

-If you're having difficulty with your vision, you'll likely start by seeing an eye doctor (ophthalmologist).
+If you're having difficulty with your vision, you'll likely start by seeing an eye doctor (ophthalmologist or optometrist).
 If your eye doctor determines that you may need a cornea transplant, you may be referred to an ophthalmologist who has had special training in corneal surgery.

 Here's some information to help you get ready for your appointment.